We respond to odour complaints

 - A guide to the sampling and analysis of air emissions and air quality (publication 440)

-EPA also issues licences and works approvals.
+EPA also issues licences, permits and registrations.

 Some businesses, like landfills or composting facilities, must have an EPA licence to operate.
 To keep their licence, a business may have to make sure that odour doesn’t escape their premises.